 Minority Voting Rights articles on Democracy Chronicles

 Equal minority voting rights still face significant obstacles including in registering to vote and casting ballots.
 Attempts to manipulate the law in new ways that will disadvantage minority communities continue nationwide.
-Also see our sections on Election Reform in America and our articles on the Voter Access, African-American Voting Rights, Latino Voting Rights or Native American Voting.
+Also see our sections on American democracy and our articles on the Voter Access, African-American Voting Rights, Latino Voting Rights or Native American Voting.